I'm a provider

 You will be redirected to myBlue.
 Would you like to continue?

 Please wait while you are redirected.

-External bone conduction hearing aids function by transmitting sound waves through the bone to the ossicles of the middle ear.
-The external devices must be closely applied to the temporal bone, with either a steel spring over the top of the head or with the use of a spring-loaded arm on a pair of spectacles.
+External bone-conduction hearing devices function by transmitting sound waves through the bone to the ossicles of the middle ear.
+The external devices must be applied close to the temporal bone, with either a steel spring over the top of the head or a spring-loaded arm on a pair of spectacles.
 These devices may be associated with either pressure headaches or soreness.
-Semi-implantable bone conduction hearing aids have been investigated as an alternative.
-The bone-anchored hearing aid (BAHA) implant system works by combining a vibrational transducer coupled directly to the skull via a small titanium implant anchored in the temporal bone.
-The system is based on the process of “osseointegration” though which living tissue integrates with titanium in the implant, allowing amplified and processed sound to be conducted via the skull bone directly to the cochlear.

-BAHA sound processors can also be used with the BAHA® Softband™.
-With this application there is no implantation surgery.
-The sound processor is attached to the head using either a hard or soft headband.
+Baha sound processors can be used with the Baha® Softband™.
+With this application, there is no implantation surgery.
+The sound processor is attached to the head using a hard or soft headband.
 The amplified sound is transmitted transcutaneously to the bones of the skull for transmission to the cochlea.
-The BAHA® Softband™ received FDA clearance in 2002 for use in children under the age of 5.
+The Baha® Softband™ received FDA clearance in 2002 for use in children under the age of 5.
 As this application has no implanted components, it is not addressed in the policy.

 Note: See the Cochlear Implants policy, for the treatment of severe to profound deafness.